Theodore the Black: Biography

-Early Years
+Early years

 His father, Prince Rostislav Mstislavovich of Smolensk, died in 1240.
 Since his birth, Theodore was a Duke of Mozhaysk.
 In 1260 Theodore married Maria Vasilievna (born between 1243 and 1249), the daughter of Prince Basil of Yaroslavl.
 Contemporary research indicates, that her actual name was Anastasia, and only after the 16–17th centuries changed in fasti by mistake.
 Through marriage Theodore became prince of Yaroslavl, however, the actual power was concentrated in hands of Princess Xenia of Yaroslavl, Maria's mother.
 With this wife Theodore had two daughters and a son, Michael.

 The Golden Horde

 Bored with his status, around 1266 Theodore left his family and on his own initiative went to Sarai, the capital of the Golden Horde.
 He became a loyal servant and military commander of Khan Mengu-Timur.
-Theodore the Black took part in Mungu-Timur invasion in Ossetia, in 1277–1278 he headed the punitive campaign in the Volga Bulgaria.
+Theodore the Black took part in Mengu-Timur invasion in Ossetia, in 1277–1278 he headed the punitive campaign in the Volga Bulgaria.
 According to the historical documents, his troops sacked 40 cities and 600 villages with the peculiar ferocity.